wildwestrom/my-blog-posts/003-datomic-pitfalls.md

 ## Pitfall #2 - Query mistakes

 Queries are written in a language called datalog, a variant of prolog for data.

-Querying the connection won\'t work.
+Querying the connection won't work.

 ```clojure
 (d/q '[:find ?e
        :where [?e :item/item-number]] conn)
 ```

-For some reason it\'s abstracted by the \`db\` function.
+For some reason it's abstracted by the `db` function.

 ```clojure
 (d/q '[:find ?e
        :where [?e :item/item-number]] (d/db conn))
 ```

-This one won\'t work.
+This one won't work.

 ```clojure
 (d/q [:find ?e